 An improvement in the terms of trade (increase in the price of exports relative to that of imports) can generate two effects.
 The first one is the substitution effect, when the domestic sector shifts the production towards the tradable (exportable) goods resulting in higher wages in the tradable sector relative to the non-tradable sector.
 Assuming sufficient labour mobility this will induce increase in the overall domestic price level and appreciation of the domestic currency (through the improvement in the current account).
-The second effect or the income effect comes as the improvement in the trade balance raises income of the domestic economy and higher demand for the non-tradable goods emerges.
+The second effect or the income effect comes as the improvement in the tradable goods emerges.
 To restore the internal equilibrium the real exchange rate is required to depreciate.
 The relative magnitudes of the substitution and income effect hinge on relative price elasticity of the demands for imports and exports.